Edward61211/Netflix-clone-2.0/README.md

 ### 4. Set Up Environment Variables (TMDB API key)

-TMDB API Key
 The TMDB API key used in this project is free and does not require payment information.
-W

 Get Your Own API Key:

 Sign up for a free TMDB account and obtain your own API key from TMDB.

 Add Your API Key:

 Create a .env file in the root of the project directory.